frankielp/glosstextNMT/README.md

-# Sign Language Translation using Transformer and RNN Encoder-Decoder
+# Neural Machine Translation Methods for Sign Language Translation using Transformer and RNN Encoder-Decoder

- The paper proposed some machine translation (MT) models to convert sign language into spoken language.
-The project focuses on the reimplementation of training the MT model to translate gloss-to-text to spoken language.
+ This repository provides the reimplement of the experiments described in the paper [Using Neural Machine Translation Methods for Sign Language Translation](https://aclanthology.org/2022.acl-srw.21) (Angelova et al., ACL 2022).

  ## File Structure
  ```